faustomilletari/prime-rl/README.md

   --orchestrator.monitor.wandb.id <orchestrator-run-id>
 ```

-you don't need to restart the inference server if started manually, the orchestrator will automatically send the right checkpoint to the inference server when resuming.
+You don't need to restart the inference server if started manually, the orchestrator will automatically send the right checkpoint to the inference server when resuming.

 ### Benchmarking